silvia-cor/XAId/README.md

 For the SAV experiments, we create `n` positive pairs for each author (where a positive pair is made of two texts by the same author) and `m` negative pairs in total (where a negative pair is made of two texts by different authors).
 In our experiments, `n=1000` and `m=5000` for training, and `n=100` and `m=500` for validation and test.
 Each pair is labelled as `1` (same author) or `0` (different author).

 For the AV and AA experiments, we employ a classifier trained for SAV in order to solve these tasks as well.
-Thus, we only need to make the respective test set: in order to do so, for each test sample, we create `k` pairs for each author (where a pair is made of the test sample and a text by the author); in our experiments, `k=10`.
-Each pair is then classified as for SAV, and the test sample is classified as:
+Thus, we only need to make the respective test set.
+In order to do so, for each test sample:

-- for AA: `Ax` (where `Ax` is the author whose pairs have obtained the highest mean proability for the `1` class)
+- for AA: we create `k` pairs for each author (where a pair is made of the test sample and a text by the author); each pair is then classified as for SAV, and the test sample is classified as `Ax`, where `Ax` is the author whose pairs have obtained the highest mean proability for the `1` class).
-- for AV: same as for AA, and finally `1` if `Ax` is the author of interest, `0` otherwise.
+- for AV: we create `k` pairs for the author of interest (where a pair is made of the test sample and a text by the author); each pair is then classified as for SAV, and the test sample is classified as `1` if the pairs have obtained a mean proability for the `1` class equal or higher than `0.5`, as `0` otherwise.

+In our experiments, `k=10`.
 In case the required number of pairs is less than the total number of pairs that can be created, we always randomly select the required number of pairs.

 NB: for AV, we randomly select one single author as the author of interest.